 - Verbal descriptions – almost no interest.

-- Here in this glass case is Davey Crocketts Rifle – Imagine the adventures it’s been a part of!
-With the real thing you can have a "time machine".
+- Here in this glass case is Davey Crockett's actual rifle (Imagine the adventures it’s been a part of!)

-- Here in this glass case is a very large photograph of Crocketts Rifle.
+- Here in this glass case is a large photograph of Crockett's Rifle.

-We have a decrease in intrinsic interest as we move from the "real thing" to verbal descriptions.
+You can see that there is a decrease in intrinsic interest as we move from the "real thing" to the verbal description.

-I try not to have to many type 1’s as to many will tend to promote "exhibit burn out" in the visitors and extreme sensory overload in children (taken you kids to a science museum lately?).
-Usually I look at about 20% type 1’s, 50% type 2’s and 30% type 3’s.
+When designing exhibit spaces we endeavour not to have to many type 1’s as too many will tend to promote "exhibit burn out" in the visitors and extreme sensory overload in children (taken you kids to a science museum lately?).
+Usually we aim to plan for 20% type 1’s, 50% type 2’s and 30% type 3’s.

 Remember also that type 1 exhibits will cost more than type 3’s.